nknysh/playwright-samples/README.md

 This repository contains several best practices for developing automated tests using Playwright.

-There are both functional and visual tests implemented with Playwright and TypeScript.
+There are functional, visual and API (REST) tests implemented with Playwright and TypeScript.

 The application under test is a small JavaScript app.